 Click the OK button.

-After you complete the steps, files and folders with the hidden attribute will now be visible by anyone using File Explorer on Windows 11.
+After you complete the steps, files and folders with the hidden attribute will be visible to anyone using File Explorer on Windows 11.